Skin nonmelanocytic tumor

 • Basal cell carcinoma with sebaceous differentiation:

-• Predominantly shows peripheral palisading and cleft formation with incidental sebaceous differentiation
+• Predominantly shows peripheral palisading, mucinous stroma and retraction artifact with incidental sebaceous differentiation

 • Sebaceous adenoma: